 Think of this as your theme.
 It’s the thread that links all the component parts together and, by doing so, strengthens the message that people will take away and remember.
 Identifying this at the beginning means you can use it as a touchstone when crafting your talk and practising how it sounds and lands.

-How does starting with the end in mind help with Time Management?
+Start with the end in mind to help with time management

-Starting with the end in mind is also a valuable approach to managing your time when you are asked to speak.
+If you start with the end in mind, it is a valuable approach to managing your time when you are asked to speak.
 Just as when organising my Mum’s hip operations, start with the date and time of delivery:

 - What time are you delivering?